tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/guiding_questions.md

 ## Ethical Questions while Planning

 As a researcher, it is your legal and ethical imperative to protect the personal data of the people participating in your study.
-When you design your study, you need to be very clear about what type(s) of personal data will be involved.
-Therefore, you must start by asking yourself the following questions:
+When you design your study, you need to get very clear about exactly what type(s) of personal data will be involved.
+During the planning phase you need to ask yourself the following questions:
 <br>

 :::{card} Question #1